 By 1966, several Southwest Florida businessmen, led by News-Press President and Publisher Chesley Perry, rallied to the Goodwill cause and Goodwill Industries of Southwest Florida was incorporated as a branch of Goodwill-Suncoast.
 Sixteen years later, Goodwill Industries of Southwest Florida was granted autonomy.

 Today, Goodwill Industries of Southwest Florida, Inc. is one of 165 autonomous Goodwill agencies across the United States and Canada.
-We employ over 500 people in Charlotte, Collier, Glades, Hendry, and Lee Counties.
+We employ about 800 people in Charlotte, Collier, Glades, Hendry, and Lee Counties.